 This category of assets is reported net of impairment allowances to reflect the estimated recoverable amounts.
 Cash at bank and trade and receivables are all short-term in nature.
-The carrying amounts of these financial assets are therefore deemed to approximate their fair values.
+The carrying amounts of these financial assets therefore approximate their fair values.